-Once in a while, you come across an off the beaten path monument or attraction that there’s rarely any mention of it in Google or the Web.
-Normally, I’d read a few travel blogs or make a few inquiries to Lonely Planet for things to see and photograph.
-But in this instance, I discovered a historic monument by accident.
-Flipping through pages of an old Coffee table book at my hostel in Tirana I came across a photo of a distinctly Ottoman-style bridge.
+Once in a while, you come across a unique monument by accident.
+It’s unique in that there’s no mention of it in Google search or any reference online.
+Usually, I’d read a few travel blogs or make a few inquiries on travel forums for things to check out and photograph.
+But in this instance, I discovered a cool monument by accident.
+Flipping through pages of an old Coffee table book at my hostel in Tirana, I came across a photo of a distinctly Ottoman-style bridge.

-I am fascinated with Ottoman style bridges, I’ve sought one out in Bulgaria three years ago but it was covered construction scaffolding.
-I visited one of most famous one in Mostar, Bosnia-Herzegovina the same year and after seeing the photo from the coffee table book, I was intrigued.
+I am fascinated with Ottoman style bridges, I sought one out in Bulgaria three years ago, but it was covered with construction scaffolding.
+I visited one of the most famous ones in Mostar, Bosnia-Herzegovina the same year and after seeing the photo from the coffee table book, I was intrigued.

 Curious, I punched in the coordinates on Google Maps to get driving directions.
 I was a mere 9 kilometers away.
 I could walk that in less than 2 hours!
 The receptionist suggested I rent one of their bikes and just ride there.
 With a bike, I can do the trip in 30 minutes one way so I agreed.
 Besides, I wanted to experience the traffic and find out how people drive in Albania.

-Outside the trash, the scenery was good and I got to the destination following the coordinates from the map (41°22’47″N 19°51’33″E) without incident.
+Outside the garbage, the scenery was excellent and I got to the destination following the coordinates from the map (41°22’47″N 19°51’33″E) without incident.
 The bridge didn’t look anything like the one in pictures.
-This one looks newer (also dirtier) and looks like it’s meant for cars, not medieval horses and carriages.
+This one seems newer (also dirtier) and looks like it’s meant for cars, not medieval horses and carriages.

 It turned out to be the new bridge that leads to the village of Ferraj and it’s only 25 years old.
 The bridge I’m looking is a lot older.
 I asked a random villager where the old bridge was.
 Since I couldn’t speak the language formed a half-circular sign with my hands to suggest connecting bridge (or something).
 It seemed to have worked as I was told to continue on the road next to the river.